computational-genomics-lab/galEupy/README.md

 2) GFF file : ${basename}.gff3
 3) eggnog file : ${basename}_eggnog.emapper.annotations

 The name of the files should follow this convention.

-The basename can be anything.
+#### Naming convention for basename

+The naming convention followed for the basename of a particular isolate is: first three characters of genus, followed by first three characters of species, an underscore and then the name of the strain.

+For eg, for the isolate Phytophthora melonis strain CJ26, the basename would be Phymel_CJ26.
+The corresponding files for this isolate are therefore Phymel_CJ26.fna, Phymel_CJ26.gff3 and Phymel_CJ26_eggnog.emapper.annotations respectively.

 In the test_dataset, three strains of the organism Phytophthora melonis have been included.

 Usage
 ```commandline